tech-warriors-corporation/mechanize-app/README.md

 - [ ] Get current ticket after close app and open again;
 - [ ] On close modal and open again, shows a ghost of last data;
 - [ ] Show in map who mechanic is helping when attending;
+- [X] Set link of Google Maps in a button on right when mechanic is attending a driver;
 - [X] Stop map pinch on opened modal;
 - [X] Close keyboard on change fragment;
 - [X] Use a select instead a autocomplete;